A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Discussion

 \section{Discussion}

 Here we show that a Pointer Network model trained using reinforcement learning is able to solve the Orienteering Problem with Time Windows.
-We approach the problem with the Tourist Trip Design Problem in mind, making sure each model generalizes across different tourists that might visit the particular region the model is trained on.
-We test our approach in both established and relatively new benchmark instances and show that it significantly outperforms the standard competitive heuristic ILS with inference times suitable for real time on-line applications.
+We approach the problem with the Tourist Trip Design Problem in mind, making sure that each model generalizes across different tourists who might visit the particular region(s) the model is trained on.
+We test our approach in both established and relatively new benchmark instances and show that it significantly outperforms the standard competitive heuristic ILS with inference times that are suitable for real time on-line applications.

 This work was inspired by previous application of PNs to solving np-hard combinatorial optimization problems such as the Travelling Salesman Problem and variations of the Vehicle Routing Problem, (\cite{Deudon2018, Nazari2018, Kool2019a}).
 We customized the PN architecture specifically for the OPTW.
-This customization happens mainly on the encoding of the points of interest.
+This customization happens mainly on the encoding of the points of interest, which is significantly different from previously proposed PNNs models.
 To start with, we use blocks of transformers (\cite{Deudon2018}) that being permutation invariant, unlike RNNs (\cite{Nazari2018}), are well suited for set encoding.
 Furthermore, we apply set encoding in a dynamic or iterative way.
-In particular, we use dynamical features that are updated at each iteration and we use one step ahead to construct a graph representation of the admissible points of interest and use its adjacency matrix for self-attention masking.
-Importantly, we introduce a change in the transformer architecture: we add recursion by making the transformer's key of self-attention transformer sub-block.
-While these changes seem to improve the model (see Appendix \ref{app:notweaks}), future work could more systematically look into how these variations impact the model's performance in this and other applications of the PNNs.
+In particular, we use dynamical features that are updated at each iteration and we use one step lookahead to construct a graph representation of the admissible points of interest and use its adjacency matrix for self-attention masking.
+Importantly, we introduce a change in the transformer architecture: we add recursion by making the \textit{key} of the attention sub-block dependent on the previous iteration step.
+While these changes seem to improve the model (see Supplementary materials \ref{app:notweaks}), future work could offer a more systematic study on how these variations impact the model’s performance in this and other applications of the PNNs.